WolframResearch/reback-js/docs/Notebooks.md

 # Reback in the notebook world

+This document describes some of the details of how Reback is used to implement a notebook interface.

 ## Where to do typical cell/box-related things

 * basic processing of underlying expression: in `initialize`